 Sonoma Water biologists and Stewards of the Coast and Redwoods (Stewards) volunteers and staff monitored pinnipeds at the Jenner haul-out.
 The Stewards and Sonoma Water provide annual training for all volunteers.
-Training sessions occurred on February 24 and March 29 and April 11, 2023.
-The most recent trainings occurred February 23, March 6, and March 21, 2024.
+Training sessions occurred on February 23, March 6, and March 21, 2024.
 Sonoma Water biologists participating in the monitoring program were also trained.
 The training agenda covered: